md-k-sarker/NaiveSearchEngine/README.md

 Input: It takes input from User Interface.
 There is a textbox where user can give query.

-Output: Output is shown in Console.
-After clicking on edu.wright.dase.control button output documents will be shown on console.
+Output: Output is shown on User Interface and in Console.
 Output is also available in text file format(.txt).

-In Netbeans project inside /build/classes/resources/output/ folder result.txt file contains the result.
+<p><b>Various statistics is also available.
+Like Index Building Time, Searching Time, Document score etc  </b></p>

 index-file: /build/classes/resources/indexes/
 result: /build/classes/resources/output/results.txt
 execution time: /build/classes/resources/output/time.txt

-Program tested on
-1. Mac OS X EI Capitan(Version 10.11.13)
-2. Windows 7